BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Signing PSBTs

+[TBD: This still needs to be edited and likely re-screenshot when PSBT legacy issues are resolved]

 The goal of **Gordian Seed Tool** is to demonstrate how a seed may be kept in a protective and closely held device, such as your phone, but still actively used.
 One way is to export specific key derivations when they're required, as demonstrated above.
 However a safer method is to have the seeds and their keys _never_ leave your device.
 You can do this by receiving transactions as PSBTs, signing those within **Seed Tool**, and then exporting the signed result.

 This can be done by reading a `ur:crypto-request` via QR code, Clipboard, or NFC Tag or by reading a binary .psbt file.